 From the homepage you can use Mijn stamboom to search in the database with genealogical resources, including civil registration certificates (birth, marriage and death), population registers (inhabitants) and church books (baptisms, marriages and burials).
 You can use Foto's van Brabant to browse or search our photo collection.
 Archieven en boeken can be used for all other archives and collections, including our library catalogue, newspapers, maps, notary and court records.

 As an alternative, on the website WieWasWie you can search for most of our records for family history too.
 This search engine is also available with an English interface.
 On Open Archieven you can search with an interface in English, French and German.

 You may request scans of records which have a scanning-on-request-button next to their description.
 This is a free service.

-We try to make the scans available on our website within three weeks of your request.
-You'll receive an e-mail, and may then view and download the scans from the inventory online.
+We try to make the scans available on our website within four weeks of your request.
+You'll receive an e-mail with the scans, and may then also view and download them from the inventory online.

 Finding help online

-- Use our chat service on the top right of your screen if you need help from an archivist.
-We are online Monday-Friday, 1pm-4pm, 7pm-10pm, and will reply immediately.
+Use our live chat service in the top right corner of your screen if you need help from an archivist.
+We are online Monday to Friday, 10am-4pm and 7pm-10pm, and will reply immediately.

 Visiting our reading room

 You can visit our reading room by appointment only.
 You can make an appointment via this email address: firstname.lastname@example.org.
 Also, please let us know the access numbers of the documents you wish to look in to during your visit, together with your name and the date of your upcoming visit.
 The documents will be ready for you upon arrival.